alisonludick/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases store and provide access to data points that are related to one another and SQL is the language used to manage and retrieve that data.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key to uniquely identify each of the records inside.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third table in which each record has foreign keys matching the primary keys of the first two tables.

 ## Minimum Viable Product